elenabakhtina/dsp/02-editors.md

 What graphical editor will you use?
 How did you make your decision?
 What are some interesting features of your editor?
 What are some useful keyboard shortcuts for your editor?
 How do you customize your editor?

 >> I have Atom installed on my Mac and I like it.
-I installed it following the recommendations from *Learn Python The Hard Way*.
+I installed Atom following the recommendations from *Learn Python The Hard Way*.
 Atom proved to be very easy to start working with, it has smart autocompletion and color coding as well as multiple panes which makes it easy to navigate among open files.
 There are a number of keyboard shortcuts, the most useful is *cmd-shift-p* which opens a list of all Atom commands.
 To customize Atom, you can download Themes and Packages.
 I haven't tried it yet, though.